Eurasian magpie: Roosting of magpies

-Magpies, like most birds, need somewhere to roost.
-Mostly in winter, magpies gather in groups in the evening and roost together.
-They may also roost with other bird species such as starlings, thrushes, pigeons or western jackdaws.
+In winter, magpies mostly gather in groups in the evening and roost together.
+They may also roost alongside other bird species, such as starlings, thrushes, pigeons and western jackdaws.

 Intelligence

 Along with other corvids such as ravens, western jackdaws and crows, the Eurasian magpie is believed to be not only among the most intelligent of birds, but also among the most intelligent of all animals.
 The Eurasian magpie's nidopallium is approximately the same relative size as those in chimpanzees and humans, and significantly larger than those of the gibbons.
 Their total brain-to-body mass ratio is equal to most great apes and cetaceans.
 A 2004 review suggests that the intelligence of the corvid family to which the Eurasian magpie belongs is equivalent to that of the great apes (bonobos, gorillas and orangutans) in terms of social cognition, causal reasoning, flexibility, imagination and prospection.

-Magpies have been observed engaging in elaborate social rituals, possibly including the expression of grief.
+Magpies have been observed engaging in elaborate social rituals, which may include the expression of grief.
 Mirror self-recognition has been demonstrated in European magpies, making them one of only a few species known to possess this capability.
 The cognitive abilities of the Eurasian magpie are regarded as evidence that intelligence evolved independently in both corvids and primates.
-This is indicated by tool use, an ability to hide and store food across seasons, episodic memory, and using their own experience to predict the behavior of conspecifics.
+This is indicated by their use of tools, their ability to hide and store food across seasons, episodic memory, and using their own experience to predict the behaviour of conspecifics.
 Another behaviour exhibiting intelligence is cutting their food in correctly sized proportions for the size of their young.
 In captivity, magpies have been observed counting up to get food, imitating human voices, and regularly using tools to clean their own cages.
-In the wild, they organise themselves into gangs and use complex strategies hunting other birds and when confronted by predators.
+In the wild, they organise themselves into gangs and use complex strategies to hunt other birds and fend off potential predators.

 Status

 The Eurasian magpie has an extremely large range.
-The European population is estimated to be between 7.5 and 19 million breeding pairs.
+It is estimated that there are between 7.5 and 19 million breeding pairs in Europe alone.
 Allowing for the birds breeding in other continents, the total population is estimated to be between 46 and 228 million individuals.
 The population trend in Europe has been stable since 1980.
-There is no evidence of any serious overall decline in numbers, so the species is classified by the International Union for Conservation of Nature as being of Least Concern.
+There is no evidence of a significant overall decline in numbers.
+Consequently, the species is classified by the International Union for Conservation of Nature as being of Least Concern.